 - Provide leadership and guidance to staff and campers.

-- Improve the effectiveness of the HOC camp programs by establishing clear and concise goals.
+- Improve the effectiveness of camp programs by establishing clear and concise goals.

 - Ensure that proper equipment use and safety rules are followed by staff.

-- Create and execute camp programming that is age appropriate, productive, and fun.
+- Work with Program Staff to create and execute camp programming that is age appropriate, productive, and fun.

-- Participate in and take a leadership role in the training for land search and rescue procedures and assume leadership role during land emergency.
+- Participate in and take a leadership role in the training for land search and rescue procedures and assume a leadership role during a land emergency.

 - Make any transportation runs (ie. Clinic / Hospital) that are required, provided that you are free at the time.

-- Complete Director report and update program manual at the end of the summer.
+- Complete a Program report and update program manual at the end of the summer.